Māori parent representation on the board of trustees

 In 2019, around 31% of Māori children lived in low income households with less than 60% median household income before housing costs (Child poverty statistics: Year ended June 2019).
 In comparison 23% of the total children lived in low income households.

 Figure 2.
-Decile 1 schools has the highest proportion of schools with fair Māori representation on the school board during 2019.
+Decile 1 schools has the highest proportion of schools with proportional Māori representation on the school board during 2019

-In 2019, composite schools had the highest fair Māori representation on the board (54%) followed by secondary schools (46%).
+In 2019, composite schools had the highest proportional Māori representation on the board (54%) followed by secondary schools (46%).
 Representation was lower in primary (38%) and special schools (28%).
-Fair Māori representation was higher in single sex schools with an average of 45% from 86 schools, while in co-education was 40% from 1,950 schools.
+Proportional Māori representation was higher in single sex schools with an average of 45% from 86 schools, while in co-education was 40% from 1,950 schools.

 Figure 3.
-Composite and secondary schools had the highest proportion of fair Māori representation on the school board during 2019.
+Composite and secondary schools had the highest proportion of proportional Māori representation on the school board during 2019

 - Savant, R. (2010).
 Analysis of the Board of Trustee Elections: 2010.
 Wellington: Ministry of Education.